 Before you export any hand sanitizer to the United States, register your establishment with the U.S. Food and Drug Administration (U.S. FDA), to avoid the detention of your shipment.

 Could your company help meet the rapid surge in demand worldwide?
-The global hand sanitizer market size valued at $2.7 billion in 2019 and is expected to grow at a compound annual growth rate (CAGR) of 22.6% from 2020 to 2027.
+The global hand sanitizer market size valued at $2.7 billion and is expected to grow at a compound annual growth rate (CAGR) of 22.6% until 2027.

 Because hand sanitizer is regulated by the FDA as an over-the-counter (OTC) drug product, your company will need a Drug Establishment Registration.

 ITB HOLDINGS LLC assists domestic and foreign companies that are manufacturers, exporters, importers, or distributors of hand sanitizers register their establishment, and list their products.